What Happens When an Employee Goes on Long-Term Disability?

 If anything does not go as expected, and you do not receive your rightful benefits, or the insurer tries to end your benefits prematurely, never hesitate to seek help from a long-term disability claims attorney.

-If insurance companies hate one thing, it is writing checks.
+Insurance companies hate writing checks.
 They view you and your monthly payments as a drag on their bottom line.
 Thus, you have to keep a wary eye on them so long as you receive their checks.
 They will certainly keep their eyes on you.

 Claimants should prepare for insurance companies to use every tactic in the book to cut off their benefits.
 The disability insurance company will use the law to its own benefit, especially when ERISA governs your claim.
 You never know what an insurance company can and will do when money is on the line.